mikecornflake/uBee512Launcher/README.md

 + But really - you know you want to compile **Lazarus** trunk: https://github.com/User4martin/lazarus
 + And finally - a massive shout out to everyone on the Lazarus forums and mailing lists.
 Very helpful and knowledgable, the lot of them: https://forum.lazarus.freepascal.org/index.php

-# License
+# Licenses
-This is intended to be free code available to everyone for use everywhere.
-Frankly, this is a simple UI wrapping the more complicated emulators and CPMTools developed and released by others.
-However, I'm aware there are issues with releasing code under that sort of vagueness, so I've got to have a quick look around for an appropriate open source license.
-Haven't done that yet...
++ ubee512launcher binaries and source code are released under [GPL 3.0](https://www.gnu.org/licenses/gpl-3.0.en.html)
++ ubee512launcher uses:
+  + Libraries and code supplied by the freepascal project (FCL, RTL) & the Lazarus project (LCL) under a [modified Library GPL with linking exceptions](https://wiki.freepascal.org/FPC_modified_LGPL)
+  + IM_units package which is also released under the same fpc [modified Library GPL with linking exceptions](https://wiki.freepascal.org/FPC_modified_LGPL)
+  + IM_units package contains third party packages released under seperate licenses.
+Most third party packages are not used by ubee512launcher, the exception is:
+    + TurbopowerIPro (used for the HTML rendering) - this is released under MPL 1.1 (Mozilla Public License Version 1.1)

 Mike Thompson
 mike.cornflake@gmail.com
-Project start 2 Jan 2024
++ Project start 2 Jan 2024
-Updated 3 Feb 2024
++ Updated 7 Feb 2024